wpmcgrath95/BDA696_ML_Project/README.md

-# Assignment 1: Machine Learning on Iris Dataset
+# Machine Learning on Iris Dataset

+## Objectives

+- Download [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) and calculate simple summary statistics
+- Plot the different classes using 5 different plots
+- Analyze and build models using scikit-learn
+  - No train/test split
+- Calculate performance using different metrics
+- Create a shell script that will run code for any user

 ## Setup for Developement: